codedpro/Irancell-Operation-Ai-Assistant/README.md

 # Irancell-Operation-Ai-Assistant Demo

+## Note
+The final version of this project will not be published online and will be used exclusively offline within MTN Irancell's network.
+Customized machine learning models have been developed specifically for this project, ensuring optimal performance and security.
+Consequently, the project will not be open source to maintain confidentiality and safeguard sensitive information.

 ## Overview
 Irancell-Operation-Ai-Assistant is an advanced AI tool designed to analyze data from Irancell's network, provide real-time insights, generate reports and speeches, and assist high-rank managers with voice commands and custom data responses.
 This tool aims to improve network management and offer easy access to critical data using natural language processing and sophisticated algorithms.